Ladino Musician & Scholar

-Inspired by her family’s Sephardic roots in Greece and Macedonia, Sarah Aroeste has spent the last 15 years bringing her contemporary style of original and traditional Ladino music to audiences around the world.
-Aroeste writes and sings in Ladino, the Judeo-Spanish dialect that originated by Spanish Jews after their expulsion from Spain in 1492.
+Inspired by her family’s Sephardic roots in Greece and Macedonia, Sarah Aroeste has spent the last 10 years bringing her contemporary style of original and traditional Ladino music to audiences around the world.

-American born and trained in classical opera at Westminster Choir College and Yale University, Aroeste became drawn to her Sephardic musical past after spending a summer in 1997 performing at the Israel Vocal Arts Institute in Tel Aviv.
+American born and trained in classical opera at Westminster Choir College and Yale University, Sarah became drawn to her Sephardic musical past after spending a summer in 1997 studying and performing at the Israel Vocal Arts Institute in Tel Aviv.
 Since then, Aroeste has worked tirelessly to keep Ladino music alive for a new generation.
+Her style combines traditional Mediterranean Sephardic sounds with contemporary influences such as rock, funk jazz and blues.
+Her songs have brought new life and energy to the beautiful and mysterious sounds of Sephardic music.

 Aliza Craimer Elias directs the Institute for Curriculum Services (ICS), a national initiative that improves the accuracy of Jewish content in K-12 education.
 Her passion for Jewish history led her to Oxford University, where she earned a Masters in Modern Jewish Studies, focusing on Israel, modern Europe, and the history of Jewish-Muslim relations.
 In 2013, Aliza received the JPRO Young Professional Award (2013) and, under her leadership, ICS has been honored by the Jewish Council for Public Affairs, the San Francisco Jewish Community Federation, and Slingshot.
 She has written and lectured about the importance of accurate and nuanced public education around the U.S., in Canada, and in Israel.